 The basic steps shown in the introduction page are appropriate for remodeling with the addition of the preparation of routing plans by the architect and review and approval by the owner/managers of the course.
 If the rerouting is substantial or involves new property, permits and approvals from state and local agencies may be required.
 The time and cost of the approval process must be taken into account in the planning of the job.

 Benefits of Remodeling

 There are many potential benefits to implementing a remodeling program for an existing course.
-The chance to do a real “makeover” that produces a new look to the course can often be the opportunity to reposition the facility in the area market.
-A major change in the character of the course could result in sale of more memberships or increases in play and fees.
-The cost of maintenance could be reduced with a design that creates less handwork or reduces maintained area.
+The chance to do a real “makeover” that produces a new look to the course can often be the opportunity to reposition the facility in the market.
+A major change in the character of the course could result in more membership sales or increases in play and fees.
+The cost of maintenance could be reduced with a design that creates less handwork or reduces maintained areas.